SmoothBot/influxdb/README.md

 ```

 2. Wait for Build & Deployment to Finish
-3. Setup your username & password in the Node-RED settings
+3. Open the custom URL an enter your credentials

 ## 🐳  Local Development